 Side-Car Cribs, Bedside Cots, and Co-Sleepers

-Having your baby sleep in a cot or moses basket in the same room as a care-giver, for all day-time and night-time sleeps, until they are six months old, is a key piece of the advice given to new parents for reducing the risk of sudden infant death (cot death) Click here for more information about room-sharing.
+Having your baby sleep in a cot or moses basket in the same room as a care-giver, for all day-time and night-time sleeps, until they are six months old, is a key piece of the advice given to new parents for reducing the risk of sudden infant death.
+Click here for more information about room-sharing.

 To date, no research has investigated whether one type of cot helps with feeding, sleep or safety more than another in the home.
-Marketing information and parents’ reviews indicate that 3-sided cribs are popular with breastfeeding mothers, especially when their babies are small and feeding frequently at night.
+Marketing information and parents’ reviews indicate that 3-sided cribs are popular with breastfeeding mothers, especially when they are recovering from c-section deliveries, or when their babies are small and feeding frequently at night.
 All of the research conducted on 3-sided cribs so far has examined their use in hospital post-natal wards only.

 Side-car (or clip-on) cribs used in hospitals

 In UK hospitals, it is standard practice for babies to ‘room-in’ with their mothers on the postnatal ward.
 Typically babies sleep in a standard bassinette (a four-sided plastic box that sits in a metal frame with wheels, see Image below left).
 Some hospitals now also use side-car cribs (a three-sided bassinette that securely clamps onto the side of the mother’s hospital bed, see Image below right).
 In other countries different versions of side-car cribs are used in hospitals (see image of Belgian hospital side-car crib above left).

 Research done in UK hospitals has found that :